LiveWiresSRM2023/web-dev-bootcamp/day2/README.md

 - [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh

+# Day 2: Web Development Bootcamp

+**Welcome to Day 2 of the Web Development Bootcamp organized by LiveWires!**

 # Create a New Vite React Project

 ## Step 1: Create a New Vite Project